|

 SkyShed Observatories is a Canadian company based out of southern Ontario just like me.
 Last year, I talked to the owner Wayne Parker (bassist for Glass Tiger) about my current situation of hauling gear in and out of the garage night after night.

-A backyard observatory is something I’d always dreamt about, but committing to a permanent setup was something I struggled with for a long time.
+I’d always dreamed of having a backyard observatory, but I struggled with committing to a permanent setup for a long time.
 It wasn’t until I saw a clear game plan laid out in front of me that I was ready to take the plunge.

-Wayne began sending me an extensive list of resources to fully understand the construction process.
-He also provided me with a list of materials and instructions to build a concrete footing for the pier.
+Wayne began sending me an extensive list of resources to help me fully understand the construction process.
+He also provided me with a list of materials and instructions for building a concrete footing for the pier.

 The observatory in my backyard is a SkyShed POD XL5.
-This model includes 5 POD bays for things like a computer desk, beer fridge, and even storage of astronomy equipment.
+This model includes 5 POD bays for storing things like a computer desk, beer fridge, and even astronomy equipment.

 SkyShed POD